Flobbos/automated-backups/Readme.md

 ### Life cycle policy

 In order to have Linode manage the life cycle of your backups you nee to set a life cycle policy in XML format.
-A file with a working sample configuration is provided.
+A file with a working sample configuration is provided for sql and file buckets.
 The important part is the expiration setting in days.
 This defines how long files will be kept in storage after they have been created.

+### SQL life cycle

 ```xml
 <LifecycleConfiguration>